Paper Craft Tutorial: How to Make Paper Pumpkins for Fall

 Fold each piece into accordion strips.
 Pictured here is one sheet of paper.

-Next tape the two sets and same lengths together with double sided tape and form a circle.
+Next tape the TWO SETS at same lengths together with double sided tape and form a circle.

 You will end up with one circle from the 7” strips, two circles from the 9” strips, and two circles from the 11” strips.